Home / Coffee Knowledge / Climate change and the greenhouse effect

 This is how the influence is calculated.

-For the calculation, the global warming potential (GWP-100) is considered over 100 years.
+For the calculation, the global warming potential over 100 years is considered (GWP-100).
 If it were only considered over 20 years, the factor would be much more extreme.

 Carbon is life - chemistry is divided into two major areas:

-• Organic chemistry, with approximately 20,000,000 compounds, all containing carbon.
+• organic chemistry with approx. 20,000,000 compounds, all with carbon.
 The human body consists of 60% water and 9.5% carbon.
-Carbon is therefore the main component of the body, along with oxygen and hydrogen.
+Carbon is therefore, besides oxygen and hydrogen, the main component of the body.

 The carbon cycle describes the exchange of carbon between animals and plants.
-To illustrate this, we will consider human metabolism (cellular respiration) and plant photosynthesis.
+For a simple illustration, we consider human metabolism (cellular respiration) and plant photosynthesis.

 Carbon cycle

-During photosynthesis, plants use solar energy to convert water and carbon dioxide into sugar and oxygen.
-In human metabolism, sugar and oxygen are converted into carbon dioxide, water, and energy.
+In photosynthesis, plants convert water and carbon dioxide into sugar and oxygen with the help of solar energy.
+In human metabolism, sugar and oxygen produce carbon dioxide, water, and energy.

-In other words, we excrete carbon-containing compounds, which are broken down by fungi and microbes.
-If this conversion occurs anaerobically, methane is produced, which is converted into CO₂ over time.
-If it occurs aerobically, CO₂ is produced directly.
-(This decomposition process takes place inside us and is also the reason why cows have such a high carbon footprint.)
+More broadly, we excrete carbon-containing compounds that are decomposed by fungi and microbes.
+If this conversion occurs anaerobically, methane is produced, which is converted to CO₂ over time.
+If it occurs aerobically, CO₂ is produced directly (This decomposition process occurs in us and is also why cows have such a high CO₂ footprint).

-This cycle also occurs in water (lakes and seas), as well as between the spheres (hydrosphere, biosphere, atmosphere).
+This cycle also occurs in water (lakes and oceans), as well as between the spheres (hydrosphere, biosphere, atmosphere).

-When plants and animals die, the carbon compounds settle, and over millions of years, under the influence of pressure and heat, fossil fuels are formed.
-Oil and gas are formed in the ocean; coal is formed on land.
+When plants and animals die, their carbon compounds settle and over millions of years, under the influence of pressure and heat, fossil fuels are formed.
+In the sea, oil and gas are formed; on land, coal is formed.

 Formation of fossil fuels 1

-The Earth is continually subject to climate fluctuations.
+The Earth is constantly exposed to climate fluctuations.
 Since its formation, there have been warmer and colder periods.
-Since the last ice age around 12,000 years ago, the climate has been relatively stable.
-Only since 1980 has a sharp rise in the average atmospheric temperature been observed.
+Since the last ice age about 12,000 years ago, the climate has been relatively stable.
+Only since 1980 has there been a sharp increase in the average atmospheric temperature.

-Carbon dioxide, in particular, plays a crucial role (see graphic), which is produced by the burning of fossil fuels to generate energy.
-Combined with humanity's increasing energy demand, CO₂ emissions rose from 2 gigatons in 1900 to 34.8 gigatons in 2021 (up from 37.1 Gt in 2017).
+Carbon dioxide plays a crucial role in this (cf. graphic), which is produced by burning fossil fuels for energy generation.
+Combined with the increasing energy demand of humanity, CO₂ emissions rose from 2 gigatons in 1900 to 34.8 gigatons in 2021 (max.
+2017 37.1 Gt).

-Rising temperatures and climate change can lead to effects that further amplify these changes.
-This amplification effect is particularly dangerous for humanity, especially when tipping points are exceeded.
-Tipping points are events that, once exceeded, can no longer be reversed.
-Environmental responses to climate change are entirely natural, but they are irreversible and can render the planet uninhabitable for humans.
+The increase in temperature and the change in climate can lead to effects that further intensify these changes.
+This amplification effect is particularly dangerous for humanity, especially when tipping points are crossed.
+Tipping points are events that cannot be reversed once they are crossed.
+The reactions of the environment to climate changes are completely natural, but they cannot be reversed and can make the planet uninhabitable for humans.

-As the ice melts, the incoming solar energy is no longer directly reflected by the white surface, but is absorbed by the dark surface of the sea.
+As ice sheets melt, incoming solar energy is no longer directly reflected by the white surface but absorbed by the dark ocean surface.

-Further driven by deforestation, global warming threatens to dry out the rainforest.
-The forest relies on a lot of rain, which it needs for photosynthesis.
+Additionally driven by deforestation, the warming climate threatens to dry out the rainforest.
+The forest depends on a lot of rain, which it needs for photosynthesis.
 Less water, less photosynthesis, less CO₂ that can be stored.
-This, in turn, means more CO₂ in the atmosphere.
+This in turn means more CO₂ in the atmosphere.

 Rainforest 1

-In the Siberian and Canadian permafrost, several billion tons of carbon from the last ice age are probably bound in organic materials at depths of a few meters.
-Should this permafrost thaw, thousands of tons will be released.
+In the Siberian and Canadian permafrost, several billion tons of carbon from the last ice age are presumably bound in organic materials at depths of a few meters.
+Should this thaw, thousands of tons will be released.

-These feedback loops are tied to specific temperatures and are also called tipping points.
-If these are exceeded, a domino effect can occur that can no longer be stopped.
+These feedback loops are linked to certain temperatures and are also called tipping points.
+If these are exceeded, it can lead to a domino effect that can no longer be stopped.

 Tipping points

-With this background knowledge, we'll look at coffee and climate change in the next article.
-What is the impact of coffee on climate change, and what is the influence of climate change on coffee?
+With this background knowledge, in the next article, we will look at coffee and climate change.
+What is the impact of coffee on climate change, and what is the impact of climate change on coffee?